getdokan/storegrowth-sales-booster/README.txt

 == Installation ==

-1. Upload the StorePulse - Sales Booster plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the StoreGrowth - Sales Booster plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Sales Booster admin menu to configure the plugin